 We are hearing evidence of people being plunged into all sorts of vulnerability as a result of the debt, risk of hunger and homelessness, and resulting stress of being migrated onto Universal Credit, with its in-built 6 week delay in receiving a first payment and much longer waits for many people.

-The day before this debate, the Secretary of State, David Gauke, wrote to Frank Field setting out some detail on dealing with housing costs within UC and developments in relation to advance payments, alternative payment arrangements, and the position of private landlords.
+The day before this debate, the then Secretary of State, David Gauke, wrote to Frank Field setting out some detail on dealing with housing costs within UC and developments in relation to advance payments, alternative payment arrangements, and the position of private landlords.

 On 23 November 2017, David Gauke announced what he described as “a balanced package of improvements that puts more money into claimants’ hands earlier, ensuring extra support for those who most need it.”
-This included the removal of the seven day waiting period and new guidance for staff “to ensure that claimants in the private rented sector who have their housing benefit paid directly to landlords are offered that option when they join universal credit.”
+This included the removal of the seven-day waiting period and new guidance for staff “to ensure that claimants in the private rented sector who have their housing benefit paid directly to landlords are offered that option when they join universal credit.”

 Commons Briefing papers SN06547